pan-ki-ba/developer-friendly/interview-questions/Index.md

  - [**What are the best practices to design microservices ?**](Microservices-Questions.md#what-are-the-best-practices-to-design-microservices-)
  - [**Difference between SOAP vs REST ?**]
  - [**How different microservices then normal service/s ?**]
+ - distributed transactions in microservice
+ - asynchronous messages/communications between microservice ?
+ - How to design microservices from monolithic ?

 #### Spring Framework Questions
  - [**Exception handling in Spring Boot ?**]